How to Do a Cap Weld on a 6G Pipe Test

 - Keep your arc length as short as possible.

 - If possible, drag your electrode slightly no matter what the position is.
 Most people will disagree with this but it works for me because it keeps the slag behind the puddle.
+Once you build a shelf of weld then you can drag.

 - Only move forward and side to side with the electrode otherwise the weld will become rough.